Skip to main content

 Note that the user-provided prompt did not contain any information about the subject matter.
 But because Weaviate retrieve the relevant data about the history of git, it was able to summarize the information relating to this subject matter using verifiable data.

-That's how easy it is to use generative search in Weaviate.
+That's how easy it is to perform RAG queries in Weaviate.

 Your results may vary